Chart Color Schemes

 The educational profile of Keilor exceeds national averages, with above-average qualification levels and academic performance metrics

-The area has educational challenges with university qualification rates at 24.6%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 17.9%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.6%).
-Trade and technical skills are prominent, with 32.5% of residents aged 15+ holding vocational credentials – advanced diplomas (10.5%) and certificates (22.0%).
+The area's university qualification rate is 24.6%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common, at 17.9%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.6%).
+Vocational credentials are held by 32.5% of residents aged 15 and above, with advanced diplomas making up 10.5% and certificates 22.0%.
+Educational participation is high, with 26.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education